Shabbar786/User-Centric-milestone-project/README.md

 ### Deployment

-To be able to view this product you can access through Github pages or [here][Project].
-If accessing through GitHub you can clone it directly from the master branch - https://github.com/Shabbar786/User-Centric-milestone-project
+To be able to view this product you can access through Github pages, which update automatically with each new push to the repository or alternately you can view it
+[here][Project].

+If accessing through GitHub you can **git clone** it directly from the master branch - https://github.com/Shabbar786/User-Centric-milestone-project in the editor of your choice.

 [Project]:https://shabbar786.github.io/User-Centric-milestone-project/